-It´s very important that you stay in Nabire town the night before your flight, all flights from Nabire airport leave early in the morning, and there´s no way you will get from Sowa to the airport in time for your flight.
+It’s essential that you stay in Nabire town the night before your flight; all flights from Nabire airport leave early in the morning, and there’s no way you will get from Sowa to the airport in time for your flight.

 Reaching Nabire is only possible with domestic flight or by Pelni ship.

 Nabire Airport is also known as Douw Ature International Airport.
-There are no international flights here.
+There are, however, no international flights here.

 Only small propeller flights fly here.
-Airlines flying to Nabire are:
+Flights to Teluk Cenderawasih National Park are:

 The best option is Garuda which has connections through Timika and Jayapura to all over Indonesia.

-Pelni Ship stops by Nabire once a week on the route Soring (Raja Ampat) – Manokwari – Nabire – Serui – Jayapura, before the ship turn around and travel the same route back.
+The Pelni ship stops by Nabire twice a week, normally on Thursday and Sunday (this can change) on the route Soring (Raja Ampat) – Manokwari – Nabire – Serui – Jayapura, before the ship turns around and travels the same route back.

-There´s currently a huge project going on in Papua.
+There’s currently a massive project going on in Papua.

 Nabire will be one of the cities which will be connected to the new highway.

-Permit for Nabire and Teluk Cenderawasih National Park Entrance Fee.
+Permit for Swimming With Whales in Teluk Cenderawasih National Park

 There is no Surat Jalan (Letter Permit) needed for Nabire, a permit you will need for other parts of Papua, etc. Baliem Valley and the highlands.
-But when arriving at Nabire airport will a local police officer check and take photos of your passport and Indonesian visa.
+But when arriving at Nabire airport, a local police officer checks and takes photos of your passport and Indonesian visa.